Photovoltaic cells convert sunlight into electricity

 How photovoltaic systems operate

 The PV cell is the basic building block of a PV system.
 Individual cells can vary in size from about 0.5 inches to about 4 inches across.
-However, one cell only produces 1 or 2 Watts, which is only enough electricity for small uses.
+However, one cell only produces 1 or 2 Watts, which is only enough electricity for small uses, such as for powering calculators or wristwatches.

 Photovoltaic cells generate direct current (DC) electricity.
 This DC electricity can be used to charge batteries that, in turn, power devices that use direct current electricity.
 Nearly all electricity is supplied as alternating current (AC) in electricity transmission and distribution systems.
 Devices called inverters are used on PV modules or in arrays to convert the DC electricity to AC electricity.